Ersetzbar/pico8-android/README.md

 2. Put `package.dat` from Releases in the project ~~or build it from bootstrap/ (soon)~~; this is the bootstrap package and is pretty essential
 3. In Godot, **Project > Install Android Build Template**
 4. then just do the normal **Project > Export**

+## Support me ( this fork )
+If you like this project and would like to support me for more improvementsyou cab buy me a coffee with ko-fi: https://ko-fi.com/macs34661